+Security is perhaps the most complex, time-sensitive, and critical aspect of IT Ops.
+It’s similar to the ICU (Intensive care unit) room in a hospital where the most serious of cases go, and any mistake can have far-reaching consequences.
 Just as doctors need to monitor various health metrics like heart rate, blood pressure, and more, Security Analysts need to monitor the health of their systems at all time - both when the system is functioning as expected, and especially when things break.
 To gain visibility into system health at any time, the go-to resource for any Security Analyst is their system logs.
 In this post, we cover all that can go wrong in the lifetime of an application, and how Security Analysts can respond to these emergencies.[caption id="attachment_1839" align="alignnone" width="934"]

-An application can be attacked in any number of ways, but below are some of the most common type of security issues that SecOps teams deal with day in and day out.
+An application can be attacked in any number of ways, but below are some of the most common type of security issues that DevSecOps teams deal with day in and day out.

+When an incident occurs, the first thing you need to do is estimate the impact of the attack.
 Estimate the impact of the attack.
 Which parts of the system have failed, which parts are experiencing latency, how many users and accounts are affected, which databases have been compromised, and more.
 Understanding this will help you decide what needs to be protected right away, and what your first actions should be.
 You can reduce the impact of an attack by acting fast.

 Once you’ve taken the necessary ‘first aid’ measures, you’ll need to do deeper troubleshooting to find the origin of the attack, and fully plug all vulnerabilities.
 When dealing with these security risks, log data is indispensable.
 Let’s look at the various ways you can use log data to troubleshoot, take action, and protect yourself from these types of attacks.